-“Harsh, sulfate-filled washes destroy your skin barrier by stripping away all of its moisture and leaving it dry and compromised,” says Dr. Gohara.
-“And when your barrier is irritated and dry, it goes into overdrive and overproduces oil, leading to clogged pores, breakouts, blackheads, and oily skin.”
-So even though it may feel like that foaming cleanser that kinda burns your face is helping to annihilate your zits, in reality, it’s just making your whole situation a hundred times worse.
+“Harsh, sulfate-filled cleansers destroy your skin barrier by stripping away all its moisture and leaving it dry and compromised,” says Dr. Gohara.
+“And when your barrier is messed up and dry, it can overproduce oil, leading to clogged pores, breakouts, blackheads, and oily skin.”
+So even though it may feel like that foaming cleanser that kinda burns your face is helping to annihilate your zits, it’s just making your whole situation a hundred times worse.

-“No acne cleanser that touches your face for 10 seconds is going to have an effect on your pimples,” says Dr. Gohara.
+“No acne cleanser that touches your face for 10 seconds is going to have a major effect on your pimples,” says Dr. Gohara.
 “At best, it’ll wash away some surface-level oils, but at worst, it’ll mess up your barrier and slowly, with prolonged use, trigger rashes, irritation, redness, oiliness, and extra breakouts.”
-And, what’s worse, “most people don’t realize their cleanser is to blame until their skin is officially freaking out,” she says.
+And, just to make it all harder, “most people don’t realize their cleanser is to blame until their skin is officially freaking out,” she says.

-Of course, for every rule, there’s always an exception, and if you’ve been using a foaming, scrubby, sulfate-filled cleanser for years, and your face looks pretty damn good, then congrats!
+Listen, for every rule, there’s always an exception.
+And if you’ve been using a foaming, scrubby, sulfate-filled cleanser for years, and your face looks pretty damn good, then congrats!
 You’re the outlier.
-But, based on logic and science, “there's no way your skin wouldn’t look even better if you switched to a gentle cleanser,” says Dr. Gohara.
+But based on logic and science and the wise words of Dr. Gohara, “there's just no way your skin wouldn’t look even better over time if you switched to a gentle cleanser,” she said.
 Which brings us to…

 If the idea of spending an hour in the skincare aisle scrutinizing labels sends you into shut-down mode, don’t worry—I went ahead and chose the very best, top-rated, mild-as-hell cleansers to stock up on today.
-If you breezed past the higher-end recommendations above, check out these equally excellent drugstore options, below.
+If you breezed past the higher-end recommendations above, aaaand the drugstore options at the very top, check out these equally excellent options, below.
 Then please, for the love of good skin, throw that old face wash out.